-One of the steps to chunk content and help students digest content easily it’s to separate it into sections of information conceptually related.
-People learn ways to organize information so they can begin to see relationships, draw conclusions and make predictions.
+One of the steps to chunk content and help students digest content easily it’s to separate it into sections of related information.
+People learn ways to organize information so they can begin to draw conclusions and make connections.

 We think Connie Malamad, published a very helpful article about content organization.
 So based on this information, we decided to take a look at five smart ways you can organize content in your eLearning courses:

 This type of content arrangement is based on the similarity of characteristics.
 This technique is handy when all the information being organized is equal (there is no specific sequence).
 Grouping content into categories helps reduce screen clutter by bringing together similar content.

 Order of Importance

 Organizing content in order of importance is very subjective; therefore, you have to be careful how you do it.
 There are three options to choose from: going from the most important to the least, from the least important to the most, or placing the most important information at the beginning and at the end.
 This technique is an effective way to make sure learners actually understand what is the most important concepts.

 Cause and effect

 A great way to get learners to access additional content is to organize content with a cause and effect sequence.
 There are three ways to organize information this way:

 - There is one specific event with multiple causes.